 Finish kneading slime by hand until it is no longer sticky.
 If after 3-5 minutes of mixing, slime still sticks to hands, add another TB of contact solution.

 Add the entire bottle of glitter glue to mixing bowl.

 Add water and stir until until well combined.
 Add baking soda and stir until dissolved.

 Add contact solution and stir.
 Slime will begin to clump together, but may still be sticky (that's ok!)

 - Finish kneading slime by hand until it is no longer sticky.
 If after 3-5 minutes of mixing, slime still sticks to hands, work in another spoonful of contact solution.

 This book has been a labor of love over the past year, and we’re SO excited to share the NEW print version!

-From seasonal & holiday slime, to glow-in-the-dark slime, there’s 43 recipes for hours of play!
-Many of them are brand new and never published!
+From seasonal & holiday slime, to edible slime and more, there’s 43 recipes for hours of slime play!
+Many of these recipes are brand new and never published!
 Now available in both print and digital format!